Diamond-Archie/HomeworkRepo/README.md

 # HomeworkRepo
-Homework Repository for Practicing making changes in VS code that will be pushed to Github This is the message that will be pushed to Github
+Homework Repository for Practicing making changes in VS code that will be pushed to Github.
+This is the message that will be pushed to Github.
+The message has been pushed.